If you’re wondering “Who the heck is Dicken Schrader?” you’ve obviously not seen this video:

 I read that you used to work at Vh1 — what were some of the projects you worked on there?

 I started my career producing on-air advertising for cable channels.
 First for Latin American channels based in Miami like MTV Latino, HTV and AXN Latin America.
 Then I moved to New York to work at Vh1 U.S.A, initially as a writer/producer and then as Creative Director for Vh1 Digital.
-You can watch some of his Vh1 work at the two links below:
+Watch some of his Vh1 work below:

 Tell me about your current production company.